 81A.
 PURPOSE.
 The "heritage gateway area" of Essex is defined as those properties that are identified on the Assessor's Map 33 as lot numbers 25, 25-1, and 28, and on the Assessor's Map 45 as lot numbers 3, 4, 5, and 20, as the same are described in the Essex Land Records on November 1, 1999.
 A Petition for Change to a Heritage Gateway District (HG) will only be accepted for properties within the heritage gateway area.
 The purpose of the HG District is to create a design district with a flexible framework for the development of properties that have unique or unusual characteristics and do not fit into the conventional zoning pattern, such as village centers, heritage industrial areas and open spaces that would otherwise require unusual environmentally and aesthetically sensitive development.
-The design of each HG District will appropriately reflect and protect the character of the site with due consideration for the historic, environmentally sensitive or aesthetic role of the site in the heritage and landscape of the Town of Essex.
+The design of each HG District will appropriately reflect and protect the character of the site with due consideration for the historic environmentally sensitive or aesthetic role of the site in the heritage and for the historic, environmentally sensitive or aesthetic role of the site in the heritage and landscape of the Town of Essex.

-81B.PETITION FOR CHANGE TO AN HG DISTRICT.
+81B.
+PETITION FOR CHANGE TO AN HG DISTRICT.